MuSmile/DearEditor/readme.md

 DearEditor is a PySide6 based runtime-free game engine editor.

-DearEditor aim to create an open and unite editor solution for all engine runtime(especially in-house engines).
+DearEditor aims to create an open and unite editor solution for all engine runtime(especially in-house engines).

 ## Screenshots